 Memory pressure lives off heap

 The deeper I got into bounded memory reads, the more I had to reckon with where Arrow’s memory actually lives.
-Most of it is off heap.
-Your heap metrics look calm while Arrow’s buffer allocations are the real pressure.
-Standard GC intuition gets you about halfway.
+Most of it is off heap, which means your heap metrics look calm while Arrow’s buffer allocations are the real pressure and standard GC intuition only gets you about halfway.

-Variable width columns like strings and byte arrays are the worst offenders.
-Buffers grow unpredictably.
-Reloads cost more.
+Variable-width columns like strings and byte arrays are the worst offenders.
+Buffers grow unpredictably and reloads cost more.
 The difference between tight windowing and sloppy windowing shows up most dramatically there.
 The hot stack traces kept pointing at BaseVariableWidthVector.copyFromSafe(...) while loading the next batch of sorted data.
-The expensive part wasn’t just reading another window.
-It was materializing that window for variable width data while earlier buffers were still alive.
+The expensive part wasn’t just reading another window, it was materializing that window for variable width data while earlier buffers were still alive.

-VectorSchemaRoot.slice() looked appealing as a logical view over an already-loaded batch portion.
-It is not a free view.
-Under the hood it goes through splitAndTransfer, which allocates new vectors.
-Used carelessly it manufactures more memory and bets that old allocations get released in time.
+I also tried VectorSchemaRoot.slice() thinking it would give me a cheap logical view over an already loaded batch portion, but it turns out that under the hood it goes through splitAndTransfer which allocates new vectors.
+Used carelessly it manufactures more memory pressure and bets that old allocations get released in time.

-At one point we still saw Arrow OOMs even after reducing rowsPerLoad to 10K and increasing buffer capacity to 8 GB.
-The problem wasn’t just smaller batches.
+At one point I still saw Arrow OOMs even after reducing rowsPerLoad to 10K and increasing buffer capacity to 8 GB.
+The problem wasn’t just batch size.
 The deeper issue was resource lifetime and reload behavior.

-Rule that emerged: previous batch resources get explicitly released before loading the next ones.
-Exception paths release too.
-Not just the happy path.
+The rule that emerged: previous batch resources get explicitly released before loading the next ones.
+Exception paths release too, not just the happy path.
 A bounded memory design is only bounded if old buffers actually die.

 You need numbers not feelings

 I added JMH benchmarks early and kept them with a baseline on the previous format so Arrow wasn’t being evaluated against vibes.
-I paired that with async-profiler because benchmarks tell you that something is expensive.
-Profiles tell you where the cost is actually hiding.
+I paired that with async-profiler because benchmarks tell you that something is expensive while profiles tell you where the cost is actually hiding.

-Most important discipline: separate the no sort path from the sort heavy path in benchmarks.
-Sorting dominates everything else.
-Without that separation you can’t tell if a regression belongs to Arrow serialization or the ordering layer on top of it.
+The most important discipline was separating the no sort path from the sort heavy path in benchmarks.
+Sorting dominates everything else and without that separation you can’t tell if a regression belongs to Arrow serialization or the ordering layer on top of it.

 That combination gave me a much clearer workflow.
-JMH told me whether a change was real. async-profiler showed me which path was still wasting time.
-That is how things like repeated vector lookups, Text.toString() and other small per row costs stopped being guesses.
-They started becoming obvious targets.
+JMH told me whether a change was real, async-profiler showed me which path was still wasting time.
+That is how things like repeated vector lookups and Text.toString() stopped being guesses and started becoming obvious targets.

 The other thing that helped a lot was going straight into Arrow’s codebase.
 A few of the weirdest slowdowns came from operations that looked like simple bookkeeping from the outside.
-Reading the implementation was often the fastest way to understand what work was actually happening.
-It also explained why it showed up in the profile.
+Reading the implementation was often the fastest way to understand what work was actually happening and it also explained why it showed up in the profile.

 The dumb mistakes

-Some problems in this project were subtle interactions between correctness and performance.
-This one was just wrong.
+Some problems in this project were subtle interactions between correctness and performance, but this one was just me being wrong.

 Batch size tracking.
 The writer needs to know how big the current batch is so it knows when to flush.
 An early version summed fieldVector.getBufferSize() after every row write.
-Looks reasonable until you read what getBufferSize() actually returns.
-It is the vector’s total allocated capacity.
-Not the bytes this write added.
-Accumulate that after every row and your count grows O(n²).
-Flush threshold fires way too early.
-Downstream behavior gets shaped by numbers that have nothing to do with reality.
+Looks reasonable until you read what getBufferSize() actually returns: the vector’s total allocated capacity, not the bytes this write added.
+Accumulate that after every row and your count grows O(n²), which means the flush threshold fires way too early and downstream behavior gets shaped by numbers that have nothing to do with reality.

 private long getBatchByteCount() {